gorj00/Angular-Docs/README.md

 ```

 - **ngAfterContentChecked()**
-  - Called every time the projected content has been **checked for changes**:
+  - Called every time the projected content has been **checked for changes**,
+  - therefore, runs after ngDoCheck():
 ```typescript
 ngAfterContentChecked() {
   //TypeScript code to be executed on the hook